clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Clone the Linux kernel package
 ------------------------------
-Clone the existing kernel package re-pository from |CL| as a starting point.
+Clone the existing kernel package repository from |CL| as a starting point.

 #.
 Clone the Linux kernel package from |CL|.